deulis/ESP32_Codec2/README.md

 # Install
 This library do not have an installer, just copy the codec2 folder to your Arduino library folder.

-Codec 2 is a low-bitrate speech audio codec (speech coding) that is patent free and open source develop by David Grant Rowe. http://www.rowetel.com/
+Codec2 is a low-bitrate speech audio codec (speech coding) that is patent free and open source develop by David Grant Rowe. http://www.rowetel.com/